wakatime/wakatime-blog/posts/26-4-ways-to-visualize-your-programming-data.md

 ### Create your own visualizations

-To create your own custom queries using the [KeenIO data explorer][keenio data explorer], just follow these steps:
+To create your own custom queries using the [Keen IO data explorer][keen io data explorer], just follow these steps:

 1. Install [wakadump][wakadump] with: